Giant pandas around the world

-As of 2019, there are 27 zoos in 21 countries outside of mainland China (Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Qatar, Indonesia, Japan, Malaysia, Mexico, the Netherlands, Scotland, Singapore, South Korea, Spain, Russia, Taiwan, Thailand, and United States) that have giant pandas.
+As of 2019, there are 25 zoos in 20 countries and area(s) outside of mainland China, (Australia, Austria, Belgium, Canada, Denmark, France, Germany, Indonesia, Japan, Malaysia, Mexico, Netherlands, Qatar, Singapore, South Korea, Spain, Russia, Taiwan, Thailand, and the United States) that have giant pandas.
 These zoos have contracts with China to house these pandas for a few years.
-An exception are the three pandas held at Taipei Zoo, which are owned by the Taiwanese government.
+Exceptions include some of the pandas held at Ocean Park Hong Kong, and the three pandas held at Taipei Zoo, which are given from the Chinese Mainland, and one panda held in Mexico.
 Giant pandas are on the IUCN Red List so part of the reason these contracts exist between China and international zoos is to try to help the species reproduce before they are brought back to their native land.
 For this reason, pandas are treated very well.

 Europe

 Germany

-In Berlin Zoo, Berlin, Bao Bao (1978–2012) was one of the first two giant pandas in Germany and became—for a time—the oldest known panda in zoos.
+In Berlin Zoo, Bao Bao (1978–2012) was one of the first two giant pandas in Germany and became—for a time—the oldest known panda in zoos.
 He was together with the female panda Tjen Tjen (who died in 1984) given to West Germany by China in 1980.
 Between 1991 and 1993 Bao Bao was loaned to London Zoo.
 In 1995, back in his Berlin home, another female named Yan Yan was sent on loan from China in an attempt to mate Bao Bao.
 In spite of several artificial insemination experiments there were no offspring.
 Yan Yan died in 2007.
-In summer 2017, giant pandas returned to Berlin, when Jiao Quing and Meng Meng arrived on breeding loan from China.
+In summer 2017, giant pandas returned to Berlin, when Jiao Qing and Meng Meng arrived on breeding loan from China.
 In September 2019, Meng Meng gave birth to twin panda cubs.
+Additionally, Meng Meng also gave birth to twins in August 2024.